yuri/brained.io/README.md

 # Deploying to Heroku

 Deploying to Heroku is a matter of pushing to your Heroku remote.
+Make sure to set all the necessary environment variables using Heroku's admin interface.

 # Additional Resources